neznajko/lift/README.md

 * lambda

-  from *Probability Theory* we know that the number of people entering a building per unit time is a *Poisson Distribution*.
+  from *Probability Theory* we know that the number of people entering a building per unit time has a *Poisson Distribution*.
 The value of this parameter is equal to the mean number of *scvs* entering the *Com Center* per ***clock cycle***.
 It is used when *--simula* option is set.
 Usually one has to increase this value when there are